Updated June 20, 2010

 Girls Count, 41

-(Cynthia B. Lloyd, ed., Growing Up Global: The Changing Transitions to
+(Cynthia B. Lloyd, ed., Growing Up Global: The Changing

-Adulthood in Developing Countries [Washington, D.C.: National Academies
+Transitions to Adulthood in Developing Countries [Washington,

-Press, 2005].)
+D.C.: National Academies Press, 2005].)

-- One-quarter to one-half of girls in developing countries become
+- One-quarter to one-half of girls in developing countries

-developing countries each year.
+give birth in developing countries each year.

-Girls Count, 3 (United Nations Population Fund, State
+Girls Count, 3 (United Nations Population Fund, State of World Population

-- In Nicaragua, 45 percent of girls with no schooling are married
+- In Nicaragua, 45 percent of girls with no schooling are

-Mozambique, the figures are 60 percent versus 10; in Senegal, 41 percent
+counterparts.
+In Mozambique, the figures are 60 percent versus

 Girls Count, 44